Core Policy Platform for the Scottish Parliament Elections

 From the seeds of austerity, introduced by the Conservatives and the Liberal Democrats, through the unravelling of Brexit and now the impact of Covid19, we have seen one of the biggest growths of poverty in our history.
 Nearly a quarter of our people live with some level of poverty and that cannot be acceptable.

-Ending poverty will transform lives, our communities and our economy.
+Ending poverty in Scotland will transform lives, our communities and our economy.

 We want a Strong Economic, Social & Environmental Future